AvolitesLtd/TitanManual/docs/titan-basics/other-parts-of-the-touch-screen.md

 ![Sapphire Tools Menu](/docs/images/Sapphire-Tools-Menu.png)

-On Diamond 9 the toolbar is replaced by a small \{Tools\} button at the top left of the right hand touchscreen.
-There is also a \<Tools\> button on the pull-out keyboard.
+On Diamond 9 the toolbar is replaced by a small <Keys.ContextKey>Tools</Keys.ContextKey> button at the top left of the right hand touchscreen.
+There is also a <Keys.HardKey>Tools</Keys.HardKey> button on the pull-out keyboard.

 ![D9 Tools button](/docs/images/Tools-Button-D9.png)